cheat-engine/cheat-engine/trunk/Cheat Engine/release/readme.txt

 The foundlist can now display using a different display type, on the condition that the type has a compatibly bytesize The foundlist now shows a "previous value" column and marks differences red The symbolhandler now has a better distinction between 32 and 64-bit modules.
 Non-compatible modules (64-bit in 32-bit programs) will get an underscore in front of their symbolnames
-Added a graphical memory view
+Groupscans can now let you choose which elements to add to the addresslist when doubleclicked Added a graphical memory view
 Added a new breakpoint type :Exceptions (not dependant on size and no debug registers, but extremely slow to unplayable) Added a luaserver to ce that you can use to let a different/target process execute lua commands and pass data